 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

 The universe is vast and space presents a wide variety of topics to explore.
-Our Space Lapbook doesn’t cover everything, but it will keep your young astronomer learning for a long time.
+Our Space Lapbook doesn’t cover everything, but it will keep your young astronomer learning oodles of information about our vast solar system.

 Thanks to Kelly Ward, Kris Doyle, Ami Brainerd, Shannon Cook, Rachel Harris, Wende, and Jimmie for preparing this Space Lapbook.